IBM Research x U-Tune

 Goals

-To ensure U-Tune truly met the needs of non-technical users, we set clear goals to guide both design and evaluation
+To ensure U-Tune truly met the needs of non-technical users, we set clear & measurable goals to guide the design direction

 Semi-structured Interviews